TERREMEMBER/znbase/docs/content/v2.0/architecture/concepts/universe.md

 ### YB-TServer process

-The **YB-TServer** (aka the *YugabyteDB Tablet Server*) processes are responsible for hosting/serving user data (for example, tables).
+The **YB-TServer** (aka the *ZNbaseDB Tablet Server*) processes are responsible for hosting/serving user data (for example, tables).
 They deal with all the user queries.

 For details, see [YB-TServer](../yb-tserver).

 ### YB-Master process

-The **YB-Master** (aka the *YugabyteDB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations, such as create/alter/drop tables, and initiating maintenance operations such as load balancing.
+The **YB-Master** (aka the *ZNbaseDB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations, such as create/alter/drop tables, and initiating maintenance operations such as load balancing.

 For details, see [YB-TServer](../yb-tserver).

-Below is an illustration of a simple 4-node YugabyteDB universe:
+Below is an illustration of a simple 4-node ZNbaseDB universe:

 ![4 node cluster](/images/architecture/4_node_cluster.png)

 ## Universe vs cluster

-A YugabyteDB universe can comprise of one or more clusters.
+A ZNbaseDB universe can comprise of one or more clusters.
 Each cluster is a logical group of nodes running YB-TServer services that are performing one of the following replication modes:

 - Synchronous replication
 - Asynchronous replication